Ok, it’s a work in progress but here is a link to the Mapping the Belfast IRA page:

 1942 John Graham

-There was a confrontation between the IRA’s Northern Command staff and the Belfast staff in November 1941, again over the disciplinary practices of the Belfast staff.
-Graham was O/C of an independent unit, mostly made up of Protestant IRA men.
-This unit was mobilised by the Northern Command staff during the confrontation and ultimately the Belfast staff stepped back in line.
+Prior to 1942, Graham had been O/C of an independent unit, mostly made up of Protestant IRA men.
 Graham took on the role of Director of Intelligence for the Northern Command and (according to Joe Cahill), was also O/C Belfast.
-This was presumably after Hugh Matthews although the timing is unclear.
+He presumably after Hugh Matthews some time after February 1942 although the timing is unclear.
 He was arrested along with David Fleming in the Belfast HQ on Crumlin Road on 3rd October 1942, where printing presses and radio broadcasting equipment were also recovered.
 Graham, a divinity student in the 1930s, on his release he was to become a noted professional golfer.
-He died in 1997.

 1942-43 Rory Maguire